THE ARTISTIC DIRECTOR

 He has to his credit several workshops on different aspects of theatre, which have benefitted artists, teachers, dancers, students, and members of marginalised communities.

-He was recently awarded the Fulbright Distinguished Award in Teaching 2017 and has returned having completed a 4-month inquiry-based project from Indiana University.
+In 2017, he was awarded the Fulbright Distinguished Award in Teaching (FDAT) and returned having completed a 4-month inquiry-based project from Indiana University.

 ‘Balakrishnan moves with a dancer's grace on stage’